Leaflets to discuss with patients

 • For sore throats, try medicated lozenges and pain relief.

-• For an outer ear infection, apply local heat (such as a warm flannel).
+• For an outer ear infection, consider over-the-counter ear drops.

 How long could my infection last?